tomoto/redux-stub-helper/README.md

 ...
 ```

 Also note that this approach is totally compatible with the usual Redux usage.
-You can use it only when you like and appropriate, and should be totally safe to mix it with other approaches.
+You can use it only when you like it and it is appropriate, and should be totally safe to mix it with other approaches.

 ## Conclusion